NZ Professional Development Calendar

 To register for the event please book below

-– Gain an understanding of the Oppositional and Power combination
+– Gain an understanding of the critical components of the Avoidance and Self-Actualising styles

 Online